OCTAVIO MEDELLIN

 OCTAVIO MEDELLÍN & CAC FUN FACTS

-Followers of re-known regional artist Frank Reaugh were able to lure CAC’s founder away from his teaching post the Dallas Museum of Art where he had taught for 21 years to start the Octavio Medellin School of Sculpture (now called the Creative Arts Center of Dallas) in Reaugh’s Oak Cliff studio known as “El Sibil”.
+Followers of renowned regional artist Frank Reaugh were able to lure CAC’s founder away from his teaching post the Dallas Museum of Art where he had taught for 21 years to start the Octavio Medellin School of Sculpture (now called the Creative Arts Center of Dallas) in Reaugh’s Oak Cliff studio known as “El Sibil”.
 The Frank Reaugh Art Club still meets in Oak Cliff to this day.

 Medellin participated in the war effort in WWII by fabricating and casting airplane parts in his studio.